wuqingjun/CS5239/HW01/README.md

 4D homogeneous coordinates and w will not be 1.

 #### Program Use Instructions

-Use the dropdown menus to select between the following options:
+This homework is done on top of example code demonstrated in class.
+I added a few things:
+1. A new object Lamp is added; the source code is from my homework solution of course Computer Graphics, but I made quite some change to make it work here in QT Widget;
+2. A Scale slider is also added, by dragging the slide, you will be able to scale the object.

+Funcationality supported in the QT UI:
 - Shader: None or Basic
 - Projection: Orthogonal or Perspective
-- Object: Cube, Teapot, or T-Rex
+- Object: Cube, Teapot, T-Rex and Lamp

-Use the sliders to adjust the display object's current position.
-*Note:* If the Basic shader option is selected, the object's current position will be used to set the object's vertex coloring.

-Using the mouse, the object can be rotated by dragging with the right mouse button.
-Subsequent angles of rotation will be displayed below the positioning sliders.
-The scene can also be zoomed in/out by using the mouse wheel or scrolling with a touchpad.
+- Position: move the object in x, y, and z directions
+- Scale: using the scala slide to scale the size of the object
+- Rotate: rotation is done by using the mouse to drag the object in the main window

 Use the Quit button or the window's exit button to end the program.

 **Time To Complete Assignment:** ~ 7 hours

-Based on provided class Example 1.
+Based on provided class Example 02.